demian-ilnytskyi/flutter_optimized_search_field/README.md

 ```

 ---
-### BasicSearchField
+### BaseSearchField

 **Description:**
 A much more customizable version of OptimizedSearchField.
-While it requires more parameters for setup, it supports both text and model-basic searches—allowing each search result to include descriptions, images, or other elements.
+While it requires more parameters for setup, it supports both text and model-base searches—allowing each search result to include descriptions, images, or other elements.

 **Pros:**
 - Extensive customization options